A full printable version (PDF document) is accessible here: WSU Vancouver Annual Security Report 2011-2013 (PDF).

 Emergency Response and Evacuation Procedures

-Washington State University continues to improve warning and notification of dangerous situations and significant emergencies involving an immediate threat to the health or safety of students or employees on campus.
+Washington State University provides warning and notification of dangerous situations and significant emergencies involving an immediate threat to the health or safety of students or employees on campus.
 WSU Vancouver employs both an Outdoor Warning System (OWS) and an Indoor Warning System (IWS).
-The OWS consists of siren capable public address (PA) units mounted on the exterior of campus buildings that provide warnings and voice announcements giving information on what stakeholders should do as an emergency situation develops.
+The OWS consists of siren capable public address (PA) units mounted on the exterior of campus buildings that provide warnings and voice announcements providing information regarding what stakeholders should do as an emergency situation develops.
 This system is primarily focused on those outdoors, moving about the campus.
 The IWS consists of speakers associated with campus building fire alarm speakers.
 Emergency announcements may be conducted using these speakers in all campus buildings.
-An addition to the IWS is the "Informacast" telephone anoouncing system.
+An addition to the IWS is the "Informacast" telephone public address system.
 This application uses all campus telephones with speakers to make emergency announcements.

-The second key addition to the Vancouver campus emergency warning and notification capability is the Emergency Notification System (ENS) that will connect directly to students, faculty, and staff via land line or cell phones, using voice and text messaging and e-mail to provide warning of the emergency and basic directions on what steps people should take in response.
+The Emergency Notification System (ENS) will provide mass notification during emergencies by communicating directly to students, faculty, and staff via land line or cell phones, using voice and text messaging and e-mail to provide warning of the emergency and basic directions on what steps people should take in response.
 While institutional phones and e-mail are automatically included in the system, reception of emergency warnings and notifications on personal cell phones, personal land lines, and non-university e-mail will require registration.
 Registration can be easily accomplished on the zzusis portal site.

 See sections of this report titled: